-Research has proved that the effects of meditation include reducing pain, lowering blood pressure and increasing our overall sense of well-being and self-compassion.
-However, while there is a host of positive claims for the benefits of meditation, there is still much that is not fully understood by science.
+In fact, research has shown that the effects of meditation include pain reduction, lowered blood pressure and an increased sense of well-being and self-compassion.
+However, while there are a host of positive claims for the benefits of meditation, there is still much that is not fully understood by science about this ancient practice.

 Meditation is sometimes presented by mainstream media as a cure-all.
-Recent studies indicate that for anxiety and depression, meditation did not seem to be any more effective (yet still effective) than other forms of treatment, such as medication or exercise.
-Bearing this research in mind, how do you decide on what personal meditation style is best for your needs and achieve the effects you desire?
+And while recent studies indicate that meditation is effective for anxiety and depression, it doesn't seem to be any more effective than other forms of treatment, such as medication or exercise.
+With this in mind, how do you decide on what type or style of meditation is best for you and will achieve the effects you desire?

-Choose a meditation style that's best for you
+Choose a meditation type that's best for you

-Commitment to meditation is necessary in order to reap the full benefits.
-Indeed, it's essential to find a personal meditation style that you're comfortable with.
-Finding the best form of meditation means you're more likely to persevere with your practice, benefitting from it cumulatively.
+Commitment to a regular meditation practice is necessary in order to reap the full benefits.
+Indeed, it's essential to find a personal meditation style or technique that you're comfortable with.
+That's because finding your preferred form of meditation means you're more likely to persevere with your practice, benefitting from it cumulatively.
 But, in fact, there's no right or wrong way to meditate; it's completely subjective.
-You should choose a type that you feel that speaks to you spiritually.
+We suggest that you should choose a type that you feel speaks to you spiritually.

-Below, we'll describe six of the most common meditation types.
-Before reading on, ask yourself a few questions that will help you discover your best personal style of meditation:
+Below, we'll describe eight of the most common meditation types or techniques.
+Before reading on, ask yourself the following questions that will help you discover your best personal style of meditation:

 When assessing the effects of a particular style, you may find it helpful to keep a journal of your thoughts and feelings during and after a sitting.